eBay Tips

 Partial refunds — credits scale with the refund

-If you issue a partial refund, eligible fee credits are proportional to the refunded amount.
-Refund the buyer 20% of the sale and you'll get back 20% of the eligible fees (which fees are eligible still depends on the buyer-fault vs seller-fault distinction above).
+Issue a partial refund and your eligible fee credits match the amount you refund.
+Refund the buyer 20% of the sale and you get back 20% of the eligible fees.
+Which fees count still depends on the buyer-fault vs seller-fault split above.

 Listing fee credit when you relist an unsold or fallen-through item

-If your item didn't sell first time round or the original sale fell through, eBay will credit the listing fee on your relist — but only if you meet all of the following conditions:
+Didn't sell first time, or the sale fell through? eBay will credit the listing fee on your relist — but only if you meet all of these:

-• Original and relist are in the same format (auction-style or fixed price — Classified Ads don't qualify)
+• Original and relist use the same format — auction-style or fixed price (Classified Ads don't qualify)

 • You use eBay's Relist tool, not a copy-paste new listing

-• You relist within 90 days of the original listing ending
+• You relist within 90 days of the original ending

 • It's the first manual relist of the item

-• The starting price isn't higher than the original
+• The start price isn't higher than the original

 • You haven't added a Reserve Price on the relist